Migration to SSD and reconfig of filesystem setup

 - TLP config: check or modify line to

-- LUKS parameter was given above already (
+SATA_LINKPWR_ON_BAT=max_performance - LUKS parameter was given above already (

-). - Enable weekly trimming
+:allow-discards). - Enable weekly trimming

-systemctl enable fstrim.timer
+systemctl enable fstrim.timer.

 - TLP config: check or modify line to

-chroot.
-Cleanly unmount everythingumount -R /mnt
+exitchroot.
+Cleanly unmount everythingumount -R /mntand reboot.

 Everything should work now.
-Additionally I removed pacman -Rs hdapsd
+Additionally I removed pacman -Rs hdapsd shock protection for mechanical disk because that’s obviously not

 necessary anymore.